Method Description Describes how the test is performed and provides a method-specific reference

-Unstained whole blood is first examined microscopically in search of motile microfilariae.
-Portions of the specimen are concentrated by centrifugation after adding 2% formalin.
-The sediment is examined as a wet preparation, and, if positive, the slide is air dried, fixed in methyl alcohol, and stained with Giemsa to aid in species identification.(Garcia L, Bruckner D: Diagnostic Medical Parasitology.
-3rd edition.
-Washington, DC, American Society for Microbiology, 1997)
+A portion of the blood specimen is concentrated by centrifugation after adding 2% formalin.
+The sediment is examined as a wet preparation and, if positive, the slide is air dried, fixed in methyl alcohol, and stained with Giemsa to aid in species identification.(Garcia L: Diagnostic Medical Parasitology.
+Fifth edition.
+Washington, DC, American Society for Microbiology, 2005)

 Monday through Friday; 3 p.m.

 Analytic Time Defines the amount of time it takes the laboratory to setup and perform the test.
 This is defined in number of days.
 The shortest interval of time expressed is "same day/1 day," which means the results may be available the same day that the sample is received in the testing laboratory.
 One day means results are available 1 day after the sample is received in the laboratory.